alexdiwa/cocobuds/README.md

 ### Project Description: ###

-**CHANGE THIS/ ELABORATE ON THIS - or alternatively work on Q2 in short answer.
-Probably need to reference the fact that it is a 2 sided marketplace**

-<br /><br />
-Design’s role in this world never sits still.
-In technology it continues to be etched into the product development process.
-We always hear about how more designers should learn how to code.
-This demand for designers who can develop is just as relevant for developers who can design.

-Users don’t interact directly with the developers work—they interact with what the designer creates.
-Developers who are involved early on in the design process will lead to a better understanding of the user.
-To build better products, collaboration and communication needs to take place for designers and developers.
+This project is a two sided marketplace where designers/developers can provide each other with learning and teaching benefits.
+There is a growing demand for designers who can develop and developers who can design.
+This platform allows users to network with users whom they might be interested in learning from.
+Through this platform, we aim to create a community and culture of skill sharing.

 ### What's a Cocobud? ###